-Table 8-13 exemplifies dual-joining Syriac characters and illustrates the forms taken by the letter skeletons in context.
-The symbols for glyph types use the same conventions as for the Arabic script.
+Table 8-14 exemplifies dual-joining Syriac characters and illustrates the forms taken by the letter skeletons in context.
 This table and the subsequent table use the Serto (West Syriac) font style, whereas the Unicode code charts are in the Estrangela font style.